SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Equipping it with a lava bucket can change its behavior on the ground: speed-up, and not trying to return to lava.

 Using a water bucket will prevent it from igniting the standing blocks, while Flint and Steel will enable igniting.
+(Right click the mob to use, not placing water!
+Or it will damage the mob!)

 Having lava-bath with it will gradually boost the favorability, 1 per minute.
 (Both player and the mob are in lava, can see each other, and are less 3 blocks away.)